Geoyi/The-PV-Solar-Installation-in-US/README.md

 The largest installation rate across the states is from the city called Ladera Ranch, located in south Orange County, California, and I could not explain the reason behind it yet.

 ![solar installation_screen shot5](https://cloud.githubusercontent.com/assets/14057932/16923048/f2b515c6-4cdd-11e6-8e27-81ace27776cb.png)
 Apparently,  Buckland has the highest installation on the east coast, and I can’t explain what the motivation behind it yet as well.
-A further analysis on the household characteristics would be helpful.
+Further analysis of the household characteristics would be helpful.
 Two of my interactive maps were uploaded to <a href = "https://github.com/Geoyi/The-PV-Solar-Installation-in-US">my github repository</a>, and you will be able to see the R codes I wrote to process the data as well.

 # <i> ^.^ Why not go solar!! </i>